mtl-brainhack-school-2019/realtime-nonlinear/README.md

 It is constituted of a PureData generative music patch that receives control signals from the Muse SDK suite and Python scripts that perform online classification of brain signals.
 This setup gives rise to a neurofeedback experience that breaks the border between internal and external states by producing a musical soundscapes that reflect the subject's mental state.

-To date, CoCoBrainChannel uses spectral features (notably the Beta/Alpha ratio, Theta band power and Delta band power) to produce control values that are either voluntarily controlable by the subject (Beta/Alpha) or reflect global cognitive states (Theta and Delta power).
+To date, CoCoBrainChannel uses spectral features (notably the Beta/Alpha ratio, Theta band power and Delta band power) to produce control values that are either voluntarily controllable by the subject (Beta/Alpha) or reflect global cognitive states (Theta and Delta power).
 Additionally, Gamma power was used to classify facial muscular activty (frowning VS relaxed, smiling VS neutral) as it picked up a lot of non-cerebral electric sources.

-Because CoCoBrainChannel was developped for Muse 2014/2016 headbands, and that Interaxon discontinued support for it's SDK, __using open-source community based alternatives like MuseLSL and EEGsynth has become a necessity to further develop this project__.
+Because CoCoBrainChannel was developped for Muse 2014/2016 headbands, and that Interaxon discontinued support for it's SDK, __using free community based alternatives like MuseLSL and EEGsynth has become a necessity to further develop this project__.

 ## EEGsynth

 [EEGsynth](https://github.com/eegsynth/eegsynth)
 ![picture with alt](https://github.com/hyruuk/eegsynth/blob/master/doc/figures/communication.jpg "EEGsynth global architecture")

 ## Complexity & the brain

 Spontaneous brain activity exhibits complex dynamics [(Tozzi, Zare & Benasich, 2016)](https://www.frontiersin.org/articles/10.3389/fnhum.2016.00247/full), suggesting that self-organized criticality (SOC) is a major consequence of brain functionning [(Beggs & Timme, 2012)](https://www.frontiersin.org/articles/10.3389/fphys.2012.00163/full).
 It acts as a way of maintaining homeostasis through dynamical coupling with the environment (ref.
 Friston).
 Critical states are stable enough to maintain and process information while being flexible enough to let the system get entrained by external stimulations.
 Thus, qualifying the complex dynamics of brain signals might yield significant information about the corresponding phenomenological and cognitive states.
-Indeed, multiple information theoretics measures have been successfully applied to discriminate between mental states such as DFA (ref.), Hurst exponent (ref.), entropy (ref.), phi (ref.).
+Indeed, multiple information theoretics measures have been successfully applied to discriminate between mental states such as DFA ([Lee et al., 2004](https://www.sciencedirect.com/science/article/abs/pii/S1350453304001183)), Hurst exponent (ref.), sample entropy (ex.
+[Bruce, Bruce & Vennelaganti, 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2736605/), [See & Liang, 2011](https://ieeexplore.ieee.org/abstract/document/6026802), phi (ref.).

-To our knowledge, although one study used Higuchi's fractal dimension as a training feature for neurofeedback applications [(Qiang, Sourina & Khoa, 2010)](https://www.researchgate.net/profile/Olga_Sourina/publication/228808406_A_Fractal_Dimension_Based_Algorithm_for_Neurofeedback_Games/links/565445fc08ae4988a7b0158f/A-Fractal-Dimension-Based-Algorithm-for-Neurofeedback-Games.pdf), __these well-established nonlinearity measures have never been applied in the context of artistic neurofeedback__.
+To our knowledge however, although one study used Higuchi's fractal dimension as a training feature for neurofeedback applications [(Qiang, Sourina & Khoa, 2010)](https://www.researchgate.net/profile/Olga_Sourina/publication/228808406_A_Fractal_Dimension_Based_Algorithm_for_Neurofeedback_Games/links/565445fc08ae4988a7b0158f/A-Fractal-Dimension-Based-Algorithm-for-Neurofeedback-Games.pdf), __these well-established complexity measures have never been applied in the context of artistic neurofeedback__.